marcosperezper/bookstorejwt/README.md

 #### **Bookstore API**

-A simple project using Django, Django-rest framework and postgres as a database manager.
+A simple project using Django, Django-rest framework, jwt for the authentication and postgres as a database manager.

 In the API are 2 endpoints: